 Damo Suzuki’s Network is an assembly of musicians.
 It’s a collective meeting place where like minded people go.
 In 1998, I toured as support to the Network in the United States.
 After three concerts, I was invited to perform with them.
 Both Damo and Michael Karoli came up to me and said, “but of course you will play with us from now on.”
 I felt lonely on stage, so I asked Damo if my friends Tommy and then Dustin could also play with us and he of course said ” Yes, why not.”
 This process says more about Damo than me.

 The goal is simple, for musicians to communicate with each other and with the audience.
 There are no ego’s involved.
 Musicians send smoke signals to each other.
 They respond in kind.
 Damo selects musicians who have the potential to communicate freely and who are able to respond honestly to each other in the here and now.
 This also involves a respect for and dynamic communication with the audience.

 As Damo says, “I like every concert.
 When everyone is in the same space and time are very happy.
 For me it is a really great moment, sometimes, even teardrops start falling because of my happiness.
 I feel very lucky to be in this moment with such an audience.”

 On stage in Seattle, I had a four track tape recorder that I would occasionally use much in the same way that Holger Czukay used dictaphones with Can.
 I remember a tape snapping and I vigorously pulled it out of the machine, holding it up for inspection.
 Damo turned round and gleefully told the audience, ” see, no tapes!”
 Suffice to say, the tapes were not used again.
 It’s not that the music eschews anything really except the act of premeditation.
 In the Can book, Damo said, “I’m not so much interested in anything in particular, that’s why I’m singing about nothing.”
 His words may not sound exactly like English or German or Japanese or French but I’m convinced that they impart meaning to everyone, regardless of mother tongue.
-This way of making music, as Damo often says, stems from the stone age.
+This way of making music, as Damo often says, seems from the stone age.
 Instead of using thigh bones to beat out a rhythm or smoke signals to pass on messages, we now use drums, guitars or mobile telephones to communicate.
 Maybe we haven’t evolved as much as we’d like to think we have!

 More musicians are involved in changing permutations.
 Damo likens the journey to that of a train ride, he says,” I’m not interested to see passed landscape again.
-I feel like I’m in a train traveling down the track… I’m anxious to get to the next station, and if this stop is not on map, it will be much more fun.”
+I feel like I’m in a train traveling down the track… I’m not anxious to get to the next station, and if this stop is not on map, it will be much more fun.”

-The journey started many years ago and the train has clearly not reached it’s destination.
+The journey started many years ago and the train has clearly not reached its destination.

 (Quotations from an interview with Archie Patterson and The Can Book, by Pascal Bussy with Andy Hall , SAF Pub.
 1989, this text written by Mark Spybey)